kymatio/ismir23-tutorial/book/ch5_gear/eval.md

 - `T = duration * sr` for global temporal averaging.
 - `F = 0` disabled frequency averaging so that the representation is equivariant to pitch transposition and therefore sensitive to variations in pitch.

-We can see that the JTFS transform of the dataset recover a 3D cartesian mesh whose principal components align perfectly with the 3 acoustic factors of variability in the dataset.
+In the case of both transformations and the application of Isomap manifold learning, the dataset of AM/FM signals is represented as a 3-D mesh where the principal components align independently with $f_c$, $f_m$ and $\gamma$.

+Both transformations with their respective hyperparameters are capable of disentangling and linearizing fundamental frequency, tremolo rate and chirp rate, which describe spectrotemporal modulation patterns.

 Generative Evaluation of `OpenL3`
 -----------------------------------------------------